5c0r/live-then-learn/Thoughts/JAVASCRIPT_FRONTEND_ANGULAR.md

 - RxJS upgrade needs also code-wise changes

 ##### Building Forms with Angular is so good
-Whether it is `ngModel` or `ReactiveForm`, the result is satisfying, you can also built your Custom form with understandable contracts
+Whether it is `ngModel` or `ReactiveForm`, the result is satisfying, you can also built your Custom form with understandable contracts.

+Again, again and again.
+If you already had difficult time with HTML implementation of forms, inputs type, you would understand why I personally prefer to throw Angular into building forms :)

 ##### Angular Component Lifecycle is well-thought
 Regardless of what UI library you are using, understanding the Lifecycle could help while building your own UI.